 All DERs that intend to Operate in Parallel with the EPS must be considered under one of the agreed procedures set forth in the Interconnection Regulation, regardless of whether they will export energy to the Grid.
-If the EPS finds a DER Operating in
+If the EPS finds a DER Operating in Deleted: needed

-Parallel without proper approval process or, in violation of law or applicable regulations, the EPS reserves the right to disconnect the DER from the Grid due to security and safety reasons.
+Deleted: any Deleted: registered in the renewables registry of Act No. 82-2010, Parallel without proper approval process or, in violation of law or applicable regulations, the EPS reserves the right to disconnect the DER from the Grid due to security and safety reasons.